Welcome to the Australia Defence Association (www.ada.asn.au)

 Who are we?

-The Australia Defence Association (ADA) has long been Australia's only truly independent, non-partisan, community-based, public-interest watchdog and 'think-tank' on strategic security, defence and wider national security issues.
+Since 1975 the ADA has been Australia's only truly independent and non-partisan public-interest watchdog and 'think-tank' on strategic security, defence and wider national security issues.

 What do we do?

 We seek to represent the long-term public interest in helping ensure Australia is strategically and domestically secure.

 Including that current and future Australians are adequately defended.